27th November 2019

 Take time to understand the basics of payroll, particularly in terms of tax rates, HMRC legislation, and employee entitlements.
 Knowing the fundamental elements of how to run payroll and everything involved will help you to establish a more efficient payroll processing system and avoid simple, yet costly, mistakes.

 Payroll outsourcing is an increasingly popular solution for any business that wants complete assurance that their payroll is being calculated correctly.
-At FMP Global, we specialise in providing tailored payroll outsourcing solutions.
+At IRIS FMP, we specialise in providing tailored payroll outsourcing solutions.
 With our expertise, software and high quality services, we can ensure fast, reliable and secure payroll processing to save your business valuable time and money.

 Encountering problems with UK payroll process steps can be costly for any business, impacting staff retention, affecting productivity and leading to potentially large penalties from HMRC or The Pensions Regulator.
 Not forgetting damage to your reputation, often fuelled by social media, and the HMRC ethos of naming and shaming.
 Stay on top of things by performing regular payroll audits, and implementing these best practice solutions.